 Therefore, an ideal distance should be established between the speakers to create a balanced sound stage in the three front speakers.
 These speakers should be placed as close as possible to the ear level.

 Placing surround speakers gives many buyers problems.
-Surround speakers should be placed to the left and right directly.
+Surround speakers should be placed to the left and right direction.

 A poorly placed subwoofer can spoil a great home cinema sound system.
-Many sellers advice the buyer to place the subwoofer in a corner of the room.
+Many sellers advise the buyer to place the subwoofer in a corner of the room.

 However, there is no designated location.
-It depends with the room setting and where the user would want the home cinema system to be.
+It depends on the room setting and where the user would want the home cinema system to be.